Super app: Grab

+Max

+Max is a messenger from the Russian company VK, positioned as a super app.
+The application combines messaging, calls, and channels features with the integration of additional services: payments, miniapps, taxi ordering, deliveries, and other everyday services are available within a single interface.
+The goal is to unite communication and routine tasks in a unified ecosystem.

 Tata Neu

-Tata Neu is a multi-purpose super-app, developed in India by the Tata Group.
-It is the country's first super-app.
+Tata Neu is a multipurpose super app, developed in India by the Tata Group.
+It is the country's first super app.
 The app was launched to coincide with the start of a 2022 Indian Premier League cricket match.

 WeChat

-WeChat is a Chinese multi-purpose instant messaging, social media and mobile payment app.
+WeChat is a Chinese multipurpose instant messaging, social media and mobile payment app.
 First released in 2011, it became the world's largest standalone mobile app in 2018, with over 1 billion monthly active users.
 WeChat provides text messaging, hold-to-talk voice messaging, broadcast (one-to-many) messaging, video conferencing, video games, the sharing of photographs and videos and location sharing.

 Criticism

-Although apps that fit the super-app classification can offer users a wider variety of services in comparison to single-purpose alternatives, internet regulators in regions such as the US and Europe have become more concerned about the overall power of the technology industry and have become more critical of companies developing such apps.
+Although apps that fit the super app classification can offer users a wider variety of services in comparison to single-purpose alternatives, internet regulators in regions such as the US and Europe have become more concerned about the overall power of the technology industry and have become more critical of companies developing such apps.
 In China, WeChat and other local firms have been ordered to open up their platforms to rivals by local regulators.

-There are also reports that suggest it might be difficult to replicate WeChat's super-app model.
-This stems partly from the peaking of smartphone penetration rates in many regions worldwide, which have led to overcrowded app stores and tighter restrictions on targeted advertising as regulators assert more control over the companies.
-From a technical viewpoint, single-purpose apps are comparatively faster, more responsive and easier to navigate than super-apps, which help improve the overall user experience.
-Super-apps are also likelier to store larger amounts of personal data to facilitate the delivery of their services, and users run a greater risk of becoming victims of severe data breaches.
-In 2020, this unfolded with Tokopedia, when the data of 91 million users was stolen and shared by hackers.
+There are also reports that suggest it might be difficult to replicate WeChat's super app model.
+This stems partly from the peaking of smartphone penetration rates in many regions worldwide, which has led to overcrowded app stores and tighter restrictions on targeted advertising as regulators assert more control over the companies.
+From a technical viewpoint, single-purpose apps are comparatively faster, more responsive and easier to navigate than super apps, which helps improve the overall user experience.
+Super-apps are also likelier to store larger amounts of personal data to facilitate the delivery of their services, so users run a greater risk of becoming victims of severe data breaches.
+In 2020, this unfolded with Tokopedia, which had the data of 91 million of its users stolen and shared by crackers.

-It has also been noted that a user who loses access to their account or is banned from a super-app generally loses access to multiple real-life services and digital applications, as Chinese government has used this approach to penalize people who shared the photos of the Sitong Bridge protest.
+It has also been noted that a user who loses access to their account or is banned from a super app generally loses access to multiple real-life services and digital applications; the Chinese government has used this approach to penalize people who shared the photos of the Sitong Bridge protest.